 Placing the CB marker: [knit to marker, SM] 3 times, k18 (20, 21, 22, 24, 26, 28, 31, 33, 35, 37, 40, 44, 49, 52, 56, 59, 62, 66), place CB marker.

-You should now have two markers in your work: the CB marker and the BOR marker.
-From this point forward, you will ignore the BOR marker, slipping it when you come to it as you work the short rows.
+You will now have 5 marker in your work: the BOR marker, the 3 raglan markers, and the CB marker.
+From this point forward, you will slip all markers as you come to them.

 Let’s work those short rows!